weiranc/react-ecommerce/README.md

 # E-Commerce Application

 E-Commerce application that allows users to purchase a list of products.
 Features implemented for this release focus on the client experience which enables customers to search, add to cart, and checkout.
+User authentication and product details with reviews, wishlist, and Q&A sections are potential features for future releases.

 This application:
 * Use a modern JS library/framework: React
 * Include user interactions such as viewing product list and product details, searching products, adding or removing a product to/from a shopping cart, and initiating the checkout process
 * Utilize MVC architectural pattern
 * Integrate with a node server with CRUD operations
-* Integrate with firebase API and Stripe API
+* Integrate with Firebase API and Stripe API
 * Utilize MUI components, e.g., Grid, Drawer, AppBar, Box, Toolbar, Typography, InputBase, Badge, Card, Button, Rating, Modal, and List
 * Create reusable product component and cart component